 Your Health and Safety Policy

-Each College / Department should firstly produce a suitable and sufficient health and safety policy which addresses all key aspects of its activities and risks.
-This should detail how health and safety is managed within the College / Department.
-The Policy should be based on an initial risk assessment of your College / Departmental hazards and risks and be structured in a way that is easy to understand so the document is useful and does not end up living on bookshelves gathering dust.
+Each College / Service should firstly produce a suitable and sufficient health and safety policy which addresses all key aspects of its activities and risks.
+This should detail how health and safety is managed within the College / Services.
+The Policy should be based on an Overview risk assessment of your College / Services hazards and risks and be structured in a way that is easy to understand so the document is useful and does not end up living on bookshelves gathering dust.

 Organising for Health and Safety

-Your Policy should state clearly how health and safety risks are managed within the College / Department and your organisation for health and safety management should reflect the College's or Department's general management system.
+Your Policy should state clearly how health and safety risks are managed within the College / Services and your organisation for health and safety management should reflect the College's or Services general management system.